La Palma - One of a kind

 La Palma certainly stands out in the background of the other Canary Islands.
 So far, I’ve visited only four out of seven – Lanzarote, Tenerife, Gran Canaria and La Palma.

-Although I have not visited the other 3, I know quite a lot about them thanks to my curiosity and poor attempts of speaking in Spanish with the locals.
+Although I have not visited the other 3, I know quite a lot about them thanks to my curiosity and poor attempts to speak Spanish with the locals.

-First of all, and the thing I like most, is that La Palma is not as touristic as the rest of the islands.
-The small area and the absence of crazy tourist resorts definitely have their perks.
-It’s the perfect place if you’re looking for peace and quiet.
+First of all, and what I like most, La Palma is not as touristic as the rest of the islands.
+The small area and the absence of crazy tourist resorts have their perks.
+It’s the perfect place if you’re looking for a bit of peace and quiet.

-Second of all, it’s the greenest of the Canary Islands (and we all know Stef loves green).
-It has long hiking trails throughout the mountain range and beautiful green scenery which the forest lovers will absolutely love.
+Second, it’s the greenest of the Canary Islands (and we all know Stef loves green).
+It has long hiking trails throughout the mountain range and beautiful green scenery, which the forest lovers will adore.

-And finally… it has a special energy.
+And finally, it has a unique energy.
 Somehow, this island attracts a lot of spiritually-oriented people to itself.
 The easiest thing to do is to go out and find a free soul.
-From backpackers and hippies to energy healers and Reiki masters, this island is full of color and nomads.
+This island is full of nomads, from backpackers and hippies to energy healers and Reiki masters.

 General info about La Palma

-La Palma, or “La Isla Bonita” translated as the “Pretty Island” is a volcanic Canary island.
-It is the most north-western of the Canarias, and therefore if you go into the wide Atlantic, you won’t encounter anything west for miles and miles away (scary thought).
+La Palma, or “La Isla Bonita,” translated as the “Pretty Island,” is a volcanic Canary island.
+It is the most north-western of the Canarias, and therefore if you go into the vast Atlantic, you won’t encounter anything west for miles and miles away (scary thought).

-It’s a small island (about 708 m2) but also not overly populated.
-At last count population was measured as of 86,000 people, but it might have gone up to 90,000 with all the Germans coming to paradise for their retirement years.
+It’s a small island (about 708 m2) but not overly populated.
+At last count, the population was 86,000.
+It might have gone up to 90,000 with all the Germans coming to paradise for their retirement years.

 Not only is the island a proud owner of a UNESCO world heritage site, but it is one.
 In 2002, UNESCO declared the whole island a World Biosphere Reserve.
-For those of you who don’t know what this means – neither did I. A biosphere reserve comprises terrestrial, marine and coastal ecosystems and aim to restore “friendly” relations between the conservation of biodiversity and its sustainable use.
+For those of you who don’t know what this means – neither did I. A biosphere reserve comprises terrestrial, marine and coastal ecosystems and aims to restore “friendly” relations between biodiversity conservation and its sustainable use.
 And now you know.

 Community and transport